 How do I become a lie detector like Dr. Cal Lightman on 'Lie to Me'?

 There is no actual lie detection career.
-However, you can learn detection skills by training with our Micro Expression Training Tool (METT) and Subtle Expression Training Tool (SETT).
+However, you can learn detection skills by training with our Micro Expressions and Subtle Expressions.
 Once you have acquired these skills, they can be used in many different careers.

 - Many law and security enforcement professionals benefit from these skills.